apache/gravitino/docs/how-to-install.md

 ---
 title: How to install Gravitino
 slug: /how-to-install
-license: Copyright 2023 Datastrato.
+license: Copyright 2023 Datastrato Pvt.
 This software is licensed under the Apache License version 2.
 ---

 # How to install Gravitino